farup/naplab/hd_map_naplab_modules/README.md

 ### Integration of f-theta camera model to StreamMapNet

-The code is only attached for example.
-It does not compile/run here.
+The code provided is for example, as it does not compile/run here.
 Only essential modified code is provided.
-It needs to be registered in "__ini__.py" in OpenMMLab projects to be dected and used.
+To use in OpenMMLab projects, new modules need to be registered in "__init__.py", for the package.

 ### Bevformer